Skip to content

 }

-This is the shared mailbox read path for both filesystem-backed and stalwart-backed sessions.
+This is the shared mailbox listing path for both filesystem-backed and stalwart-backed sessions.
+It returns message metadata and may include full message body content when explicitly requested.

 Representative request: